Joyn (streaming platform)

-The Joyn GmbH (formerly 7TV Joint Venture GmbH) is a German joint venture of the media groups ProSiebenSat.1 Media and Warner Bros.
-Discovery, which deals with streaming media products.
-Among other things, it operates the streaming platform Joyn, which has more than seven million users per month in January 2020, the pay-per-view service Maxdome Store and the streaming service Discovery+ (which subsumed Eurosport Player).
+Joyn GmbH (formerly 7TV Joint Venture GmbH) is a German streaming company fully owned by ProSiebenSat.1 Media.
+Among other things, it operates the streaming platform Joyn, which had more than seven million users per month in January 2020, the pay-per-view service Maxdome and the streaming service Discovery+ (which subsumed Eurosport Player).

 The streaming platform Joyn officially replaced its predecessor service 7TV on 18 June 2019, and the video-on-demand portal maxdome on 2 September 2020.
 In the 3rd/4th In the fourth quarter of 2020, the Eurosport Player and, later, the maxdome store were also integrated into Joyn.

 Contents

 Joyn offers a free service for smart TVs, mobile and PC devices.
 This is in German and includes the streaming of some series and films with advertising and live streaming from various TV channels.

 JoynPlus

 Joyn Plus is a subscription with exclusive films and series and ad-free streaming, as well as an extended range of live TV channels (in HD and also pay TV channels).